harrisonCassar/CS219-Cloud-IoT-Management-SIM-Card/test/modem_mock/README.md

-# UDP Server
+# Mock Modem Client
-This directory encompasses all of the necessary code for the UDP server, which performs the direct communication with the remote SIM/Modem client.
+This directory encompasses all of the necessary code for a basic mock of the Modem Client, which can be used for testing the UDP server.

 ## Setup/Run/Manage in Docker Container
 Follow the below steps to setup, run, and manage the server in a Docker container.